codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

   **G.6.** Define the initial domains of the variables involved in the problem.
 Some of the domains are already set from the measurements :math:`[\mathbf{y}]`.
 Intermediate variables can be initialized as infinite sets.

   **G.7.** Create the contractors of the problem.
-Some of them are already defined and instantiated in the library:
+Some of them are already defined and instantiated in the catalog of contractors of the library:

     * the :math:`C_{\textrm{polar}}` contractor (:ref:`see more <sec-manual-ctcpolar>`)
     * the :math:`C_{\textrm{constell}}` contractor (:ref:`see more <sec-manual-ctcconstell>`)